All students must meet the Requirements for the Master's Degree

 Comprehensive Examination

 A written comprehensive examination is required for all master's students.
 Generally taken during a student's third or fourth semester, the examination will cover broad knowledge of the student's discipline.
-The questions and content of the examination and its form (written or oral or both depending on the requirements of each concentration) are determined by the Studies Committee and will be discussed with the student well in advance of the exam.
+The questions and content of the examination and its form (written, or written and oral depending on the requirements of each concentration) are determined by the Studies Committee and will be discussed with the student well in advance of the exam.

 The format of the exam will be as follows:

-• For those concentrations requiring an oral exam, the oral exam will focus on the subject areas from the written exam, particularly any weak areas.
+- For those in concentrations whose Studies Committees elect to require an oral exam, the oral exam will focus on the subject areas from the written exam, particularly any weak areas.
 The oral exam, when applicable, will follow within 1 month of satisfactory completion of written exam.
 The underlying intent is an opportunity to provide clarity to weak areas of the written portion of the exam.
 Therefore, questions are limited to the subject areas originally designated and seek to discern if you have the knowledge that is essential to understand information in your field of study.

-• The oral exam, as applicable, shall be presided over by the Chair of the Studies/Dissertation Committee.
+- The oral exam, as applicable, shall be presided over by the Chair of the Studies Committee.
 Its recommended duration is 2 hours and should not exceed 3.

 Requirements for Advancement to Candidacy for the Degree of Master of Science